Professor Stephen Smye

 Other previous roles include Head of Medical Physics & Engineering, Leeds Teaching Hospitals, (1998-2008), Director of the NIHR Comprehensive Clinical Research Network (2008-2014), President of the Institute of Physics & Engineering in Medicine (2001-2003), membership of the NIHR Advisory Board (2007-2016) and membership of a number of awards panels including those for NIHR Senior Investigators (2013-2015), NIHR Clinical Research Facilities (2012), Wellcome Trust/Department of Health, Health Innovation Challenge Fund programme (2010-2015), Wellcome Trust Pathfinder Awards (2015) and DH Chief Scientific Officer Research Fellowships (2009-2010, as chair).
 He was also an invited member of the international peer review committee for the Canadian Institute for Health Research strategic initiative: Strategy for Patient Orientated Research (SPOR): Networks in Chronic Disease (2015).
 He was also a member of the member of the Physics panel of the HEFCE Research Excellence Framework Impact Pilot Exercise (2010).

-He is a Visiting Professor at King’s College London and a Professorial Fellow of the Institute of Mental Health, University of Nottingham.
+He was a Visiting Professor at King’s College London (2015-2021) and is a Professorial Fellow of the Institute of Mental Health, University of Nottingham.
 In 2020, the Institute of Physics awarded the Rosalind Franklin medal and prize to the EPSRC/BBSRC The Physics of Life UK Network (PoLNET) Steering Group, of which Stephen Smye was a member,”… for the contributions made to catalysing the substantive growth of the Physics of Life community in the UK by stimulating new, adventurous partnerships between multiple researchers in UK biological physics”.
 He was awarded an OBE for services to Health Research in the 2016 New Year’s Honours list.

 His main research ambition is to promote interdisciplinary research at the interface between the physical and life sciences.
 He has a particular interest in developing mathematical models in medicine and biology; current and past areas of work include cancer drug delivery, electroporation, MRI of cartilage, renal dialysis, neonatal ventilation, clot lysis, bioimpedance, modelling reactive hyperaemia and aerosol physics.